 Head to a nearby village where the local trade is salt extraction.
 You’ll be introduced to the process but also to the different fetishes and guardians of the village.

 Before departing the village, the people arrange a mask ceremony and ritual dances

 Dinner in one of the varied restaurants of Ouidah

 Overnight in Ouidah

-Arrival in Cotonou where you can visit more of the city according to your interest.
+Arrive in Cotonou – you may visit more of the city according to your interests.

 • International flights to Lomé and from Cotonou

 • Visa if required (Togo on arrival, Benin e-visa)